noamtzu/Tic-Tac-Toe/README.md

 # tic-tac-toe
 my tests with React

 # used with:
 - React
 - React Router
 - Firebase to authenticate

-# TODO

-- add winner calculate as a server function
+- Axios
+- Environment Variables

+# used with (server side):
+- Node.js
+- Express
+- Cors